-In determining the partners' relative economic risks of loss with respect to partnership liabilities for purposes of allocating basis from debt under the Section 752 rules, the practitioner must consider all relevant arrangements among the partners and between the partners and the partnership.
+In determining the partners' relative economic risks of loss with respect to partnership liabilities for purposes of allocating basis from debt under the Section 752 rules (using the no value liquidation concept explained earlier in this lesson), the practitioner must consider all relevant arrangements among the partners and between the partners and the partnership.
 Such arrangements may include guarantees, indemnity agreements, and similar written or oral arrangements.
 It is not unusual for partnership debt to be guaranteed by one or more partners or partner affiliates.
 The reason for a guarantee may include the need to give the lender an easier way to collect in the event of a default (it is easier to sue one "deep pocket" than to sue all the partners) or the need to establish, for Section 752 basis purposes, some personal liability for what would otherwise be a nonrecourse loan.